O-Vault/O-Vault/readme.md

 Your vault is a standalone file, you can make a backup of it on a usb key, to an external harddrive or to your cloud document provider (Google Drive, One Drive, etc).

-⚠️ Warning: The app is in "Beta Testing" stage, so it is not ready yet to store actual sensitive passwords.

 ## Screenshots

 <img width="600px" src="./web/public/add.png">